bmiesch/act_dofbot/README.md

 # Imitation Learning for Yahboom Dofbot
 This repository contains a re-adapatation of [Action Chunking Transformer](https://github.com/tonyzhaozh/act/tree/main) that works for this [Yahboom Dofbot Jetson Nano](https://category.yahboom.net/products/dofbot-jetson_nano?variant=33009975361620).

+Data is collected for training by recording the Robotic Arm completing the _game_ with classical controls. \

 It isn't polished or robust by any means but it works! \
 Instead of using a teleoperated leader arm to collect _action_ data, the _action_ data is simulated by interpolating between the current joint positions and the next joint positions.